konveyor/tackle-windup-api/README.md

 ## API with sample page

-The provided sample page (see below screenshot) is meant to ease the initial testing with the Windup API.
+The provided sample page (see below screenshot) is meant to ease the initial testing with the Tackle Windup API.

 ![Windup Sample Page](docs/images/windup-sample-page.png?raw=true "Windup Sample Page")